Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 Technically, yes, but it’s not a good idea.

 In most states, car insurance policies have permissive use provisions that extend coverage to anyone who uses the car with the owner’s permission.
-But if you’re involved in an accident while driving your parents’ vehicle and your insurance company discovers you aren’t listed as a driver on their policy, your insurer could deny the claim or cancel your coverage.
+But if you’re in an accident while driving your parents’ vehicle and your insurance company discovers you aren’t listed as a driver on their policy, your insurer could deny the claim or cancel your coverage.

 • How long can a child stay on their parents’ car insurance in Texas?